Countries

 What is a just transition?

-A just transition prioritizes fairness and inclusivity in the shift from fossil fuels to renewable energy.
+A just transition prioritises fairness and inclusivity in the shift from fossil fuels to renewable energy.
 It means creating decent work opportunities, protecting human rights, and delivering tangible benefits to communities affected by our activities.
 At Statkraft, respect for human rights is central to every aspect of this effort.

 Overall picture and general status at Statkraft